Security-Onion-Solutions/securityonion-mcp/LLMRULES.md

 - critical

 ## Alert Triage
-Use get_playbook_questions and answer the questions when doing detailed analysis of an alert.
+Use get_playbook_questions and answer them when doing detailed analysis of a single alert.
-If you find other alerts in the course of an investigation make sure you do the same for those alerts so you can have a full picture.

 ## Time Format Requirements for query_events